 Founder & CEO, Character Lab

-Angela Duckworth is the Founder and CEO of Character Lab, a nonprofit whose mission is to advance the science and practice of character development.
+Angela Duckworth is the Founder and CEO of Character Lab, a nonprofit whose mission is to advance scientific insights that help children thrive.
 She is also the Rosa Lee and Egbert Chang Professor at the University of Pennsylvania, faculty co-director of the Penn-Wharton Behavior Change For Good Initiative, and faculty co-director of Wharton People Analytics.

 A 2013 MacArthur Fellow, Angela has advised the World Bank, NBA and NFL teams, and Fortune 500 CEOs.

 Prior to her career in research, Angela founded a summer school for underserved children that was profiled as a Harvard Kennedy School case study and, in 2018, celebrated its twenty-fifth anniversary.
 She has also been a McKinsey management consultant and a math and science teacher in the public schools of New York City, San Francisco, and Philadelphia.

 Angela completed her undergraduate degree in Advanced Studies Neurobiology at Harvard, graduating magna cum laude.
 With the support of a Marshall Scholarship, she completed an MSc with Distinction in Neuroscience from Oxford University.
 She completed her PhD in Psychology as a National Science Foundation Graduate Fellow at the University of Pennsylvania.

 Angela’s TED talk is among the most-viewed of all time.
 Her first book, Grit: The Power of Passion and Perseverance, is a #1 New York Times best seller.